keonik/react-redux-quality-control-bp/README.md

-App built on top of `create-react-app` utilizing redux, sass, eslint, prettier, cypress, and more.
+App built on top of `create-react-app` utilizing redux, eslint, prettier, and more.
 Be sure to utilize sonarqube as well to monitor your code quality prior to releases.

 ## Available Scripts